I've been a cat owner for most of my life and have learned many tips and tricks for keeping cats happy and healthy.

 Cats are naturally clean animals.
 They love snuggling in soft blankets or a basket of fresh laundry.
 If your cat is not using the litter box, we need to figure out why before we can find a solution to this frustrating problem.

-Whether it's an undiagnosed medical issue or just the case of a dirty litter box, here are many of the common reasons why a cat may not be using the litter box and ways to solve the problem.
+Whether it's an undiagnosed medical issue or just a case of a dirty litter box, this article will discuss many of the common possible reasons for a cat not using the litter box and offer ideas and advice for solving each one.

 Cats are extremely talented at hiding symptoms of illness, so it’s up to you to notice any changes in their habits or behavior.

-To rule out a medical reason for your cat avoiding the litter box, check with your veterinarian.
+To rule out a medical reason, check with your veterinarian.
 If a problem is found, the sooner it’s treated, the better.
 Once your cat is feeling better, it’s likely he’ll resume his normal litter box habits.

 Cats that aren’t spayed or neutered may be more prone to mark their territory by spraying.
 Many people believe this issue is only associated with male cats, but female cats can spray too.
 Cats might start spraying when another cat is introduced to the household or even if they see a cat lingering outside the house.

 Spaying or neutering can help curb spraying, as well as prevent certain cancers and unwanted behaviors such as aggression.
 Unless you're a breeder, it’s beneficial to spay or neuter your cat.